2023 Pan American Games: Financing

-The budget for the games is $507 million USD, with $170 million reserved for the building of ten new sporting venues and the upgrade of six arenas.
-The budget is about 36% of what was spent for the 2015 Pan American Games in Toronto, Canada and 50% of the last Pan American Games in 2019, in Lima, Peru.
+The budget for the games was $507 million USD, with $170 million reserved for the building of ten new sporting venues and the upgrade of six arenas.
+The budget was about 36% of what was spent for the 2015 Pan American Games in Toronto, Canada and 50% of the last Pan American Games in 2019, in Lima, Peru.

 Venues

 Estadio Nacional Julio Martínez Prádanos, the main venue of the event.

-Various venues across Santiago and various other cities will be used for the games, including Viña del Mar, Valparaíso and Algarrobo.
+Various venues across Santiago and various other cities were used for the games, including Viña del Mar, Valparaíso and Algarrobo.
 In March 2022, the first venue for the games was officially inaugurated: the field hockey stadium on the National Stadium Grounds.

 In June 2022, organizers revealed the final venue plan consisting of 41 competition venues.
 39 were used for the Games, with the other two being used exclusively for the 2023 Parapan American Games.
-The venues span four regions of the country: Santiago, Valparaíso, O'Higgins and Biobío.
+The venues spanned four regions of the country: Santiago, Valparaíso, O'Higgins and Biobío.

 Athletes Village

 In December 2021, a ceremony was held to lay the first brick for the village.
-The village is expected to cost approximately $100 million USD, and will consist of 1,345 apartments.
-After the games, the village will be converted to social housing.
-The village is being built in the Cerrillos Bicentennial Park community of Santiago.
+The village was expected to cost approximately $100 million USD, and consisted of 1,345 apartments.
+After the games, the village was converted to social housing.
+The village was built in the Cerrillos Bicentennial Park community of Santiago.